joshbegley/nyt-latest/README.md

 **Chaos Breaks Out as Imran Khan Makes Court Appearance**\
-`Supporters of the former prime minister of Pakistan and the security forces have repeatedly clashed this week, keeping the country on edge.
+`Supporters of the former prime minister of Pakistan have repeatedly clashed this week with the security forces, keeping the country on edge.
 “Show you can fight,” he told supporters.`\
 https://nytimes.com/2023/03/18/world/asia/imran-khan-pakistan-court.html?searchResultPosition=1

 **My Tenant Split Without Paying the Rent.
 What Are My Options?**\